-Northern Border Region: Due to the spread of organized crime, drug and small-arms trafficking, and incursions by terrorist organizations near Ecuador’s border with Colombia, the U.S. Embassy in Quito advises caution when traveling to northern Ecuador, including the provinces of Sucumbios, northern Orellana, Carchi, and northern Esmeraldas.
-U.S. government personnel are prohibited from traveling alone or staying overnight in these areas.
-At least 11 U.S. citizens are known to have been victims of kidnapping in this region in the past 11 years.
+Northern Border Region: Due to the spread of organized crime, drug and small-arms trafficking, and incursions by terrorist organizations near Ecuador’s border with Colombia, the U.S. Embassy in Quito advises caution when traveling to northern Ecuador, including the provinces of Sucumbios, northern Orellana (including the city of Coca), Carchi, and northern Esmeraldas (including the city of Esmeraldas).
+U.S. government personnel are prohibited from traveling to the northern border unless case-specific permission is granted.
+Embassy personnel are not permitted to go to this region on personal travel of any kind.
+At least 11 U.S. citizens are known to have been kidnapped in this region during the past 11 years.

 Safety in the Galapagos Islands: The Galápagos archipelago is located more than 600 miles to the west of continental Ecuador.
 Geographic isolation and the lack of local resources may present challenges to travelers there.
 Dangers posed by lax enforcement of marine safety laws and rudimentary medical facilities are exacerbated by the difficulty of performing evacuations from the islands.
 A significant number of Ecuadorian tour vessels operating in the Galápagos do not meet international safety standards.
 The Government of Ecuador requires that vessels carrying more than 16 passengers comply with the International Safety Management Code established by the International Maritime Organization.
 However, the quality of oversight, crewmember proficiency, and other requisites for safe vessel operation may vary substantially.
 Travelers should inquire about safety features when boarding vessels.
 Be sure to look for life boats, flotation devices and, if possible, take a moment to inspect the life vest you would be using if there were an accident.